 - UVC rays, which have the shortest wavelengths, are the most harmful.
 Fortunately, these rays do not reach the Earth’s surface because they are blocked by the atmosphere.

 As our skin soaks up the sun, UV rays injure skin cells.
-The damaged cells then release toxins, which causes pain and discomfort.
+The damaged cells become red and swollen and then release toxins, which cause pain and discomfort.
 Extra blood flows to the capillaries in the affected area, giving sunburn its signature pink and red hue.

-How Can I Prevent My Baby From Getting Sunburn?
+How Can I Prevent My Baby From Getting Sunburned?

 Avoid Direct Sunlight